 In 2016 the Conference Scholarship Project 2016 enabled 13 recipients to attend the ECA National Conference in Darwin.

 Please click here for reflections from previous Award winners.

 Special Interest Groups

-ECA Victoria hosts three Special Interest Groups (SIG) that represent our members interests.
+ECA Victorian Branch operates with a number of special interest groups (SIG’s) that support the needs and interests of ECA members.
 SIG’s operate under the auspice of a larger organisation and adhere to their policies.
 Each SIG is shaped by what its members want and hope to achieve, with objectives including but not limited to, a research and reading focus, discussions, networking, visits, guest speakers or advocacy.
 They offer opportunities for smaller groups to get together to think through marginalised and or specialised areas of interest.